Login or Register to make a submission.

 The publication process can seem mysterious to authors, as journals can have very different editorial practices and timelines.
 We share below our general process and timeline in the spirit of transparency, so that authors understand our process and can make decisions about submission and revision with this information in mind.
 We are a scholar-run journal edited by a small team of volunteers, and our practices and timeline reflect this reality.

 Initial review.
-Incoming manuscripts receive an initial, internal review, typically led by Associate Editors.
+Incoming manuscripts receive an initial, internal review, typically conducted by an associate editor.
 Manuscripts that are not a fit for the journal (e.g. those which are written for a different audience or purpose than those in our journal or which omit key information relevant to our journal) are declined at this point.
 Manuscripts that are a good fit for the journal are sent out for peer review after appropriate and available reviewers are located.
 This process takes 1-2 months, depending on how quickly reviewers are confirmed.

-An additional note--as has been noted in multiple places (e.g., this article in Inside Higher Ed), it is becoming harder for journals to locate peer reviewers.
-We have also experienced this, and it is making the peer review process slower than it previously was.
-We do everything we can to locate peer reviewers in a timely way and to encourage them to meet deadlines they agree to.
+Note: As has been noted in multiple places (e.g., this article in Inside Higher Ed), it is becoming harder for journals to locate peer reviewers.
+We have also experienced this complication, which makes the peer review process slower than it previously was.
+We do everything we can to locate peer reviewers in a timely way and to encourage them to meet deadlines we set.

-Editorial review and copyediting.
-Once reviewers and editors have approved a submission, the manuscript moves to an editorial review process that can involve additional developmental revision as well as copyediting.
-The duration of this process varies greatly, depending upon the nature of revisions required and the speed of an author’s response.
+Editorial review, copyediting, and formal acceptance.
+Once reviewers and editors have approved a submission, the manuscript moves to an editorial review process that can involve an additional round of developmental revision, followed by copyediting.
+The duration of these stages varies greatly, depending upon the nature of revisions required and the speed of an author’s response.
 A well-written manuscript with a responsive author can complete this process in several weeks.
 Once editorial review is completed, the manuscript is considered to be accepted and forthcoming.

 Proofreading.
-After editorial review is completed, a manuscript is proofread, and authors are asked to review the proofreader’s suggestions.
+After editorial review is completed, a manuscript is proofread (typically by an editor or associate editor), and authors are asked to review the proofreader’s suggestions.
 This process takes 2-3 weeks.

 We understand that the progress of a manuscript toward publication can be stressful and may have a bearing on authors’ tenure and promotion applications, and we take seriously that you have entrusted your work to us for a fair and reasonable review.
 When needed, we can write letters for an author’s use that indicate the status of a manuscript with our journal.
 If the process breaks down for unexpected reasons, we will reach out to you.
 Our editors welcome questions from authors about the status of a submission at any point in the process.
 You do not negatively affect your chances of being published by checking in with a query about the status of your submission.